tidyverse/dplyr/revdep/problems.md

       Execution halted
     ```

-*   checking whether package ‘plyranges’ can be installed ...
-WARNING
-    ```
-    Found the following significant warnings:
-      Warning: package ‘IRanges’ was built under R version 3.5.1
-      Warning: package ‘GenomicRanges’ was built under R version 3.5.1 See ‘/Users/romain/git/tidyverse/dplyr-revdep/dplyr/revdep/checks.noindex/plyranges/new/plyranges.Rcheck/00install.out’ for details.
-    ```

 *   checking package dependencies ...
 NOTE
     ```
     Package suggested but not available for checking: ‘BSgenome.Hsapiens.UCSC.hg19’
-    ```

-# pmatch

-Version: 0.1.4

-## In both

-*   checking tests ...
-    ```
-     ERROR
-    Running the tests in ‘tests/testthat.R’ failed.
-    Complete output:
-      > library(testthat)
-      > library(pmatch)
-      >
-      > test_check("pmatch")
-      ── 1.
-Failure: we can transform a function that contains a call to cases (@test- tailr::can_loop_transform(llength) isn't true.

-      ══ testthat results  ═══════════════════════════════════════════════════════════
-      OK: 168 SKIPPED: 0 FAILED: 1
-      1. Failure: we can transform a function that contains a call to cases (@test-transforms.R#62)

-      Error: testthat unit tests failed
-      Execution halted
     ```

 # pmc